 Welcome to the program, sir.

-It's always a high honor chat.
+It's always a high honor to chat.

-And try to caution everyone about the the glamorous trappings of the setting that he's gonna have tonight.
+And I wanted to follow your explanation of tonight's Obama speech at West Point and try to caution everyone about the glamorous trappings of the setting that he's going to have tonight.

-I mean, don't but there's no way he can get anything other than a respectful response.
+You're right, but there's no way he can get anything other than a respectful response.

 The commander-in-chief's going to the United States Military Academy.